 - Whom do you most admire?
 What characteristics of these people would you like to emulate?

-While my why is still a work in progress, I have a clearer understanding of my values… I find it easier to articulate them, and Paul and I documented our shared values as part of our commitment statement to each other before we got married.
+While my why is still a work in progress, I have a clearer understanding of my personal or core values.
+I find it easier to articulate them.
+Paul and I also documented our common core values as part of our commitment statement to each other before we got married.

-Values are principles or standards of behaviour; one’s judgement of what is important in life.
-(The Oxford Dictionary)
+Values are principles or standards of behavior; one’s judgement of what is important in life. – The Oxford Dictionary

-Applying above definition, ask yourself the following questions:
+Applying the above definition, ask yourself the following questions:

-- What words and / or phrases describe the behaviours and attitudes I want to encourage in my life?
+- Which words or phrases describe the behaviours and attitudes I want to encourage in my life?

 - What is most important in my life?